The Lok Sabha today passed the Banking Bill and the Companies Bill.

 “We have to infuse capital in the banks so that they can lend.
 The funds will be infused by bonus shares and rights issue,” he said.

-Post the passage of the bill, the Reserve Bank of India can get moving on issuing new banking licences to private banks.
+Post the passage of the bill, the Reserve Bank of India can get moving on issuing new banking licenses to private banks.
 The process for inviting application for setting up new banks could start as early as January 2013.

 India’s banks are in need of funds to expand operations and meet enhanced capital requirements under Basel-3 norms.